rahul13199kumar/Clourful-Star-Using-Graphics/README.md

 # Description

-Here we make a colourful star using turtle graphics in pyhton.
+Here we make a colourful star using turtle graphics in python.

 # Turtle graphics